 For many people, confidence begins with the skin.
 The goal of having a smooth, clear, and vibrant complexion is a common one but can feel difficult to attain for those who struggle with acne.
-Acne can develop on the skin in many different forms and at varying levels of severity.
-It’s caused by oil and dead skin cell buildup in pores and hair follicles leading to pimples, blackheads, and whiteheads alike.
+Acne can develop on the skin in many different forms and at varying levels of severity and acne scar & acne treatment options are critical.
+Typically, acne is caused by oil and dead skin cell buildup in pores and hair follicles leading to pimples, blackheads, and whiteheads alike.

 For some patients, acne is a persistent condition that can be hard to get rid of.
 For others, it’s a more temporary condition or one that pops up unexpectedly due to external influences or stress.
 Either way, if acne is severe enough, it comes with the possibility of causing scarring on the surface of the skin.
 These scars generally show up as pitted pockets on the skin or can present as lifted keloids.
 There’s also a possibility that severe acne can alter the pigmentation on the skin in places where breakouts are heavy, or common.

 Fortunately, acne and acne scars aren’t situations that patients simply have to learn to live with.
 Yes, they can be frustrating, but there are also many solutions available for those looking to transform their skin back to its smooth, clear, and refreshed state.
 When you’re looking at options that might work for you, the team at Skin and Vein can help.